rdlalmeida/flow_quest_submissions/Chapter3.0/QAnswers3.3.md

 Q3.

-References are a handy way to keep the operational overhead on the Flow blockchain to a minimum while also adding a layer of securtity that allows access to information contained in a Resource without compromizing (moving or copying) the Resource itself.
+References are a handy way to keep the operational overhead on the Flow blockchain to a minimum while also adding a layer of security that allows access to information contained in a Resource without compromising (moving or copying) the Resource itself.
 References get all the information contained in a Resource but without providing access to it.